One relator maximal pro-p Galois groups and the Koszulity conjectures: Introduction

+Finally, in analogy with I. Efrat’s Elementary Type Conjecture (cf. \cite{ido:ETC}), we define the classes of Koszul algebras of {\sl $H$-elementary type} and of {\sl $G$-elementary type} as the minimal classes of Koszul algebras generated by some ``basic'' quadratic algebras via elementary products (cf. Definition~\ref{defi:pbwetc}).
+In view of the results obtained in \cite{MQRTW} and in the present paper, we ask the following.

-\begin{theorem} Let $K$ be a field containing a root of unity of order $p$ such that $G_K(p)$ is a finitely generated one-relator pro-$p$ group.
-The quadratic dual of the $\F_p$-cohomology ring of $G_K(p)$ is the graded group algebra
+\begin{ques} Let $\K$ be a field containing a root of unity of order $p$ such that $H^1(G_{\K} ,\F_p)$ is finite. \begin{itemize} \item[(i)] Is the $\F_p$-cohomology $H^\bullet(G_{\K})$ a Koszul algebra of $H$-elementary type? \item[(ii)] Is the graded group algebra $\gr_\bullet\F_p[G_{\K}]$ a Koszul algebra of $G$-elementary type? \end{itemize} \end{ques}

-where $I$ is the augmentation ideal of the complete group algebra $\F_p\dbl G_K(p)\dbr$.
-Also, such graded algebra splits as free product

-where $D_\bullet$ is a quadratic Demushkin algebra and $\FpX$ is the free (graded) associative algebra on a set of indeterminates $X=\{X_1,\ldots,X_m\}$. \end{theorem}

-Demushkin algebras are one-relator (non-commutative) polynomial algebras related to Demushkin groups (to be defined in Section~\ref{ssec:demushkin}).
-In \cite{MQRTW} it is conjectured that the graded group algebra $\gr_\bullet(\F_p\dbl G_K(p)\dbr)$ is the quadratic dual of the $\F_p$-cohomology ring $H^\bullet(G_K(p),\F_p)$ for every field $K$ containing a root of unity of order $p$ such that $G_K(p)$ is finitely generated.
-Thus, Theorem~\ref{thm2} provides a positive answer in the case of one-relator maximal pro-$p$ Galois groups.

-Note that by \eqref{eq:obsA} and \eqref{eq:thmB} the two algebras $H^\bullet(G_K(p),\F_p)$ and $\gr_\bullet(\F_p\dbl G_K(p)\dbr)$ split in a ``Demushkin part'' and in a ``free part''.
-In fact, we prove a result for maximal pro-$p$ Galois groups which is analogous to W\"urfel's one (cf. Theorem~\ref{thm:wurfel}).

-For a graded $\Bbbk$-algebra $A_\bullet$, one defines the $\Bbbk$-cohomology of $A_\bullet$ as the derived functor of $\Hom_{A_\bullet}(\Bbbk,\Bbbk)$, which is endowed with an additional internal grading --- induced by the grading of $A_\bullet$ ---, so that one gets a bigraded algebra.
-If the non-tivial cohomology groups are concentrated on the diagonal, $A_\bullet$ is called a {\sl Koszul $\Bbbk$-algebra} (cf. \cite[\S~1.1, \S~2.1]{PoliPosi}).
-Koszul algebras are rather mysterious.
-They were introduced by S.~Priddy in \cite{priddy}, and they arise in various fields of mathematics, such as representation theory, noncommutative algebra, noncommutative geometry, algebraic geometry and topology.

-Koszul algebras have been studied in the context of Galois cohomology by L.~Positselski and A.~Vishik (cf. \cite{posivis:koszul}).
-In particular, Positselski conjectured that if a field $K$ contains a root of unity of order $p$, then the $\F_p$-cohomology algebra of $G_K(p)$ is Koszul, and he showed that such conjecture is a generalization of the Bloch-Kato conjecture (cf. \cite{positselsky:koszul1,positselsky:koszul2}).
-More recently, Koszul algebras have been studied in the context of Lie algebras and pro-$p$ groups by T.~Weigel (cf. \cite{thomas:KoszulLie,thomas:proc}).
-In particular, Weigel conjectured that under the same assumptions on the field $K$, the graded group algebra $\gr_\bullet(\F_p\dbl G_K(p)\dbr)$ is Koszul (cf. \cite[Question~1]{thomas:proc},

-From Observation~\ref{obs1} and Theorem~\ref{thm2} we obtain a positive answer to Positselski's and Weigel's conjectures in the case of one-relator maximal pro-$p$ Galois groups.